62726164/uhttpd/ssh.md

 $ torsocks ssh user@xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.onion
 ```

-If you only use keys to authenticate, you can add normal host definitions to /home/user/ssh/config:
+If the server only allows SSH keys to authenticate, you can add normal host definitions to /home/bob/.ssh/config:

 ```
 host xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx.onion